Rediscovering Your Voice After a Long Pause

 Who doesn’t love love?

 It’s been awhile since I was “in love,” to be honest.
-But I’ve dabbled in falling in love–in catching those first heady feelings that show up after a few dates that don’t go sideways, or that aren’t spent intentionally ignoring the red flags that so often show up in the periphery.
+But I’ve dabbled in falling in love–in catching those first heady feelings you get after a few dates that don’t go sideways, or that aren’t spent intentionally ignoring the red flags that so often show up in the periphery.

 And oh my gosh does it feel good!